Java

 Let’s think about these.

 Therefore we have this feeling of covariance on function return values (producers) and contravariance on function arguments (consumers).
-But in Java-speak we say:
+In Java-speak we say:

 There you have it: Producer Extends, Consumer Super: PECS.